-Have you ever heard of the martial art called kendo?
-This is a modern Japanese martial art, which has been improved from traditional sword fighting techniques, including techniques used by samurai in the feudal period.
-Furthermore, this was the fighting technique that inspired the fighting style of the Jedi in the Star Wars saga.
+Have you heard of the martial art called kendo?
+This is a modern Japanese martial art that was refined from traditional sword fighting techniques, including techniques used by samurai during the feudal period.
+Furthermore, this was the combat technique that inspired the fighting style of the Jedis in the Star Wars saga.

 In addition to being practiced in modern Japan, kendo practitioners can be found in other parts of the world, such as Brazil, the United States, South Korea and European countries.
 If we are to translate the word “kendo” literally, we arrive at the meaning “way of the sword”.